 Students come from a range of disciplines (first degrees have included Economics, Geography, Engineering, Languages and Music).
 No prior knowledge of the air transport industry is assumed but a passion for aviation is one of the best qualifications taken in conjunction with a formal academic background or equivalent appropriate work experience.

 Students take three taught core modules: Air Transport Economics; Air Transport Management and Operations; Air Transport Forecasting and Market Research; and three taught option modules, currently from a choice of four: Airport Finance and Strategy; Air Transport Policy and Planning; Airline Marketing and Business Models; and Air Traffic Management, Scheduling and Network Planning.
 Students also have the possibility of a free choice module from another suitable programme in place of one of the three options.
 Most modules include a group workshop or business game in which students apply their knowledge to work as a team in a competitive environment.

-Carole Blackshaw (aviation consultant), Robert Boyle (formerly IAG), Guillaume Burghouwt (Schiphol Group), Adrian Clark (NATS), Jon Clyne (Civil Aviation Authority), Nick Fadugba (African Aviation Services Ltd), Laura Faucon (Aéroports de Paris), Jerry Foran (British Airways), Kelly Ison (American Airlines), John Twigg (formerly Manchester Airports Group)
+Guest Speakers: Carole Blackshaw (aviation consultant), Robert Boyle (formerly IAG), Guillaume Burghouwt (Schiphol Group), Adrian Clark (NATS), Nick Fadugba (African Aviation Services Ltd), Tim Hawkins (Manchester Airports Group), Stuart Holder (Civil Aviation Authority), Kelly Ison (American Airlines), Antoinette Nassopoulos (Foster and Partners), Tim Wheen (Heathrow Airport)